Semi-boolean and Yosida $\ell$-groups, Martinez and Yosida frames, and the $G+B$ construction: Preliminaries

-Two other interesting subsets of $\Spec(G)$ are the minimal prime subgroups, denoted $\Min(G)$, and the maximal convex $\ell$-subgroups, denoted $\Max(G)$.
-It is always the case that $\Min(G) \neq \emptyset$: by an application of Zorn's Lemma, every prime subgroup contains minimal prime subgroups.
+By an application of Zorn's Lemma, every prime subgroup contains at least one minimal prime subgroup.
 On the other hand, $\Max(G) = \emptyset$ is possible even when $G$ is abelian.
-In the abelian case, $M\in \Max(G)$ if and only if $G/M$ is $\ell$-isomorphic to a subgroup of the real numbers; H\"{o}lder's Thereom \cite[Theorem 24.16]{darnel} says that every totally ordered archimedean $\ell$-group is isomorphic to a subgroup of $\mathbb{R}$.
-Both $\Min(G)$ and $\Max(G)$ can be viewed as subspaces of $\Spec(G)$ with respect to any of the above mentioned topologies.
+In the abelian case, $m \in \Max(G)$ if and only if $G/m$ is $\ell$-isomorphic to a subgroup of the real numbers; H\"{o}lder's Thereom \cite[Theorem 24.16]{darnel} says that every totally ordered archimedean $\ell$-group is isomorphic to a subgroup of $\mathbb{R}$.
+Both $\Min(G)$ and $\Max(G)$ can be viewed as subspaces of $\Spec(G)$ with respect to either the hull-kernel or the patch topology.